Competition

 Preliminary Round: One piece of free choice, no more than 6 mins.

-Semifinal Round: 1-2 pieces of free choice, no more than 8 mins.
+National Round: 1-2 pieces of free choice, no more than 8 mins.
 It is allowed to be the same piece as previous round.

-Final Round:1 or 2 free choices not exceeding the max duration of 11 mins.
+International Final Round:1 or 2 free choices not exceeding the max duration of 11 mins.
 Only one piece is allowed to be the same as previous round.

 Group D: Age 10 to 11